TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition

 \section{Introduction}

 Texture recognition demands understanding \emph{how} visual features relate, not merely \emph{what} features are present.
-Consider wood grain: its identity emerges from the alternation of dark stripes and light bands at regular intervals---a pattern defined by the \emph{co-occurrence} of features at specific \emph{spatial offsets}.
-This insight is classical: Haralick's gray-level co-occurrence matrices~\cite{haralick1973textural} explicitly count feature pairs at spatial displacements, capturing the periodic structure that distinguishes one texture from another.
-The challenge for modern deep networks is incorporating this principle---explicit, spatially-aware co-occurrence modeling---without sacrificing the flexibility of learned representations.
+Wood grain illustrates the point: its identity is defined not by the presence of dark stripes or light bands in isolation but by their alternation at regular spatial offsets.
+The classical formulation of this insight is Haralick's gray-level co-occurrence matrix~\cite{haralick1973textural}, which counts feature pairs at specified spatial displacements; the modern challenge is to incorporate the same principle---explicit, spatially-aware co-occurrence modeling---into deep representations without sacrificing the flexibility of learned features.

-Existing approaches to second-order feature modeling face a fundamental tension between \emph{what} they capture and \emph{what} they discard: